jfbyers/raspiutils/README.md

 # raspiutils
-## Set of utilities for Raspberry Pi
+## Set of utilities tested in Raspberry Pi 1 Model B (February 2012)

 Currently the following utils are available: